liamdelahunty/gsc-exporter/README.md

 ### Output

-Generates an interactive HTML report in `output/<hostname>/`.
-The report has two tabs:
+Generates a CSV file containing the raw data and an interactive HTML report, both saved in `output/<hostname>/`.

+The HTML report has two tabs:
 1.  **Queries to Pages**: An accordion list of all queries.
 Each query can be expanded to show the specific pages it sends traffic to, along with clicks, impressions, CTR, and position for each page.
 2.  **Pages to Queries**: An accordion list of all pages.
 Each page can be expanded to show the queries that drive traffic to it.